Introduction

 string |

 May be required in the future when sending messages via a multi-use agent, to define which use is selected.
 Currently one of "AUTHENTICATION", "TRANSACTION", "PROMOTION", "SERVICEREQUEST", "ACKNOWLEDGEMENT".
-Subject to change according to Google RBM. |
+Subject to change according to Google RCS for Business. |

 ttl |